June 2, 2023

 3. MSI MPG A1000G

-Our next recommendation is the MPG A1000G from MSI.
-This is a PSU that we’ve recommended a significant number of times, and we’ve also reviewed in-depth previously in the past.
+The MPG A1000G from MSI is a PSU that we’ve recommended a significant number of times, and we’ve also reviewed in-depth previously in the past.
 This PSU is the go-to option for many consumers looking to build a top-end PC with room for the most powerful components on the market.
-As a general rule of thumb, we tend to recommend 100W or more above the minimum GPU requirement, so you’ve got room for upgrades.
+The A1000G is a high wattage unit capable of handling some of the most powerful components on the market including the RTX 4090.
+If you plan on upgrading to even higher wattage components later down the line, this PSU should be able to handle it without any problems As a general rule of thumb, we tend to recommend 100W or more above the minimum GPU requirement, so you’ve got room for upgrades.

-And this is where the A1000G comes in.
 This PSU offers an 80+ gold rating, and alongside a Cybenetics Gold certification too.
 The A1000G offers all of the power connectors you could ever need with a fully modular cable system, a compact design making it perfect for smaller ATX builds, and offers a Zero-Fan mode for those that prefer a quieter system.

-Quite expensive: As we increase the wattage, the price of your power supply will also start to rise.
+As we increase the wattage, the price of your power supply will also start to rise.
 Although this is one of the cheaper options on the market, we would recommend looking at some alternatives if you’re on a restrictive budget.

 Pros